mindspore-lab/mindocr/README.md

 #### Text Detection and Recognition Demo

-With MindOCR, it is pretty easy to detect and recognize texts on an image.
+After installing MindOCR, we can run text detection and recognition on an arbitrary image easily as follows.

 ```shell
 python tools/infer/text/predict_system.py --image_dir {path_to_img or dir_to_imgs} \